Story and Photos by Deborah Sanborn

 - READ Crazy-buzzing Capital—Is there any other way to describe modern Lima?

-- READ MORE fantastic stories on Peru + adventure options for any traveller!
+- READ MORE original stories on Peru + adventure options for any traveller!

 By the 1950s, with the collection now burgeoning and Rafael’s desire for all Peruvians to have greater access to it, he purchased a mansion in Lima—which, like much of Peru’s colonial buildings, was constructed atop a seventh-century pre-Columbian temple—and converted it to a museum, determined to not just preserve but to catalog Peru’s stunningly-rich history.
 Through the decades the Larco amassed a spectacular collection of artifacts and antiquities—now more than 45,000 pieces—not only through excavation, but also by purchasing pieces and by encouraging donations.